pinax/pinax-theme-bootstrap/README.rst

 Quick Start
 -----------

-Include "pinax-theme-bootstrap" in your requirements file and "pinax_theme_bootstrap" in your INSTALLED APPS.
+Include "pinax-theme-bootstrap" in your requirements file and include "pinax_theme_bootstrap" and "django_forms_bootstrap" (which is installed alongside this theme) in your INSTALLED APPS.

 Make sure both template loaders and staticfiles finders includes app directories.